menghanj8072/apcsa-freedom-project/tool/learning-log.md

 - My next step is try to finish this tutorial and move on finding new tutorials to follow.

+12/3/2023
+* Continue of https://www.youtube.com/watch?v=XtQMytORBmM.
+Finished step 3.
+* Learned how to spawn and move gameobject using C#.
+After that, I played around with the rate and properties to see what it does to the gameobjects.

+**Notes**
+- Drag gameObject to the project creates prefabricated gameobject (blueprint)
+- Debug.Log() - sends message to the console
+- Destroy() - deletes gameobject

+- My next step is to finish part 4 and 5 of the tutorial

 <!--
 * Links you used today (websites, videos, etc)